joebrew/stravart/README.md

 ### Deal with `.httr-oauth` token

-Run the following locally in order to get a token
+Run the following locally in order to get a token (maybe not necessary)

 ```
 stoken <- httr::config(token = stravauth(app_name = 'GPSart',